FloMueh/Angular_VS_Code/README.md

 ✅ angular2-inline
 ↪ If you use inline template you have to install this extentsion cause vs code does not support inline templates.

-✅ Auto Import
+~~✅ Auto Import
 ↪ When the Project will be bigger, the auto import from vs code is not as good as you think.
 VS Code will insert wrong paths 👀.
 So i recommend you to disable the vs code one and install this extension.
 I had no problems until now.
-Maybe microsoft will fix this (2019-08-20).
+Maybe microsoft will fix this (2019-08-20).~~

+Update 2019-11-12 .
+Theres already a fix.
+In my case i need relative Import Parts.
+You can easly activate that.
+Just open the Settings and search for "typescript.preferences.importModuleSpecifier".
+Set this value to "relative".
+Thats it, extension no more needded!

 ✅ GitLens
 ↪ Switching branches? annoate files? other nice git features? use this extension.